pizthewiz/CinderBlocks.org/README.md

 ```sh
 $ gulp find-users && gulp find-blocks
 ```

-Typically the `find:blocks` task can be decoupled from and run more often than `find:users` as blocks are updated far more often than they are created.

 The resulting data can then be published to AWS for use by the microsite via: